-Happy Birthday to Dad – Ode to Augie Rossi
+Happy Father’s Day Dad – Ode to Augie Rossi

-I share this with you on my dad’s 82nd birthday.
+I share this with you in memory of my father, Augie, on Father’s Day.

 “To know him was to love him”….that was the inscription on the tombstone of lunatic music producer Phil Spector’s father.